 Born, raised and educated within the boundaries of the 98th Legislative District, Dave Hickernell is a product of the communities that he represents and serves.
 He is committed to standing up for the conservative views and values deeply held by the residents of those communities.

-The Marietta native and lifelong Lancaster Countian is in his sixth term as a legislator in the Pennsylvania House of Representatives, but his history with the House dates back to the early 1980s.
+Hickernell’s public policy experience dates back to the early 1980s.
 He joined the staff of the House Republican Caucus as a legislative assistant after graduating from Elizabethtown College.
 Over the next 17 years, Hickernell worked in key staff positions for the Caucus, including Director of the House Policy Committee, Executive Director for the Majority Whip’s Office and, ultimately, Executive Assistant to the Majority Appropriations Chairman.

-Prior to his election to the House, Hickernell served as Lancaster County’s Clerk of Courts from January of 2000 to November of 2002.
+Prior to his election to the House, Hickernell served as Lancaster County’s Clerk of Courts from January 2000 to November 2002.
 During his tenure in the Clerk of Courts Office, he instituted several positive reforms that made criminal court records more accessible and open to the public.
 Foremost among his accomplishments was resolving a long-standing problem with the disbursement of fines, which freed up $2.4 million to be put to work for taxpayers.

 Hickernell is a member of the Elizabethtown Rotary Club and the Elizabethtown Grange.
-Dave and his family are members of St. Peter’s Catholic Church in Elizabethtown, where he has served in various leadership positions, including president of the Church council.
+Dave and his family are members of St. Peter’s Catholic Church in Elizabethtown, where he has served in various leadership positions, including president of the church council.

 Sign up to receive occasional updates from me.

 Sign up here